'Please stay away from north Essex's beaches over Easter weekend'

 Similarly people should not travel to holiday parks, which are predominantly closed, except for a small number of people who are permitted to stay.

-Neil Stock, Tendring Council leader, reminded everyone the advice remained in place until further notice.
+Neil Stock, Tendring Council leader, reminded everyone that the advice remained in place until further notice.

-He thanked those who had complied with the rules but added: “To those who didn’t listen, please think carefully about your actions and the severe effect they could have on others during these unprecedented times.

-Chief Insp Lily Benbow, from Essex Police’s Tendring Policing Team, added: “I know that’s really difficult as Easter is traditionally a time for families to get together, and we’ve all had to find alternative ways of keeping in touch with loved ones we don’t live with.
+“Once again thank you to all those who listened to the message last weekend,” he said.

+“For those people who thought it did not apply to them, let me be clear – it does.
+Unless you are taking up to an hour of daily exercise, travelling for work, or going out to get essential supplies, then you should Stay Home and Save Lives.

+“I want to remind people that social distancing is not just about staying at home but only having essential contact with people – for medical appointments or essential shopping.
+Exercise should be alone or with members of your immediate household.

+“Social distancing applies in the family home; if you were planning an extended family barbecue over the Easter weekend please don’t, but use virtual ways to stay in touch.

-“Enforcing the measures in place will always be a last resort and we know the majority of residents want to – and are – doing the right thing, to protect the NHS and ultimately save lives.”
+“Where we have to, as a last resort, we will enforce these measures, but we know the majority of residents want to – and are – doing the right thing, to protect the NHS and ultimately save lives.

+“It is difficult, but together we can get through this and hopefully soon be able to enjoy our fantastic coastline once the Government restrictions are lifted.”